 Poets and Writers recently ranked our program the top Creative Writing PhD in the country (see link).
 DU's program in creative writing is one of the only writing programs in the country that focuses exclusively on doctoral study.
 All of the University of Denver's graduate students in Creative Writing are PhD students.

 At other creative writing doctoral programs, MFA and MA students generally outnumber creative writing PhD students in workshops.
 We pitch our workshops and other courses to the sophisticated levels of students who have done an MA or MFA in creative writing elsewhere.

 The doctoral program in creative writing at the University of Denver resembles a pure mathematics or philosophy PhD.
 Our students do a good deal of hard critical reading and research, and some of them write and publish traditional literary critical works.
 But we also prepare them as writers, just as a philosophy program prepares philosophers, people who think and apply their historical knowledge to contemporary problems.
 Our PhD is a theoretical doctorate, an experience that builds creative thinking.

 We no longer offer an MA in creative writing (and we've never had an MFA).

 Here is a link to a page with general information about the graduate program, courses available, and interviews with faculty.

-We are pleased to welcome Graham Foust to the Creative Writing faculty in the fall of 2012.
-Graham Foust is the author of five books, a translation of Ernst Meister's In Time's Rift, with Samuel Frederick; A Mouth in California; Necessary Stranger; As in Every Deafness; and Leave the Room to Itself.
+We are pleased to welcome Graham Foust to the Creative Writing faculty.
+Graham Foust is the author of A Mouth in California, Necessary Stranger, As in Every Deafness, and Leave the Room to Itself, and a translation of Ernst Meister's In Time's Rift, with Samuel Frederick.

 Education and Experimentation